greenwyrt/plover2CAT/docs/howto/captions.md

 Click `Audiovisual > Captioning` to activate the captioning settings dialog, use or set the settings below, and then click `OK`.

-### `Stay this many chars behind`
+### `Stay this many words behind`

-The most important setting is `Stay this many chars behind`.
-This sets the minimum characters behind Plover2CAT will send to be formatted into captions, a "buffer" for making changes.
+The most important setting is `Stay this many words behind`.
+This sets the minimum words behind Plover2CAT will send to be formatted into captions, a "buffer" for making changes.

-For example, if the value is 10, and the text is `This is a first example`, after writing `example`, the text `This is a ` would have been sent to captions already.
+For example, if the value is 2, and the text is `This is a first example`, after writing `example`, the text `This is a ` would have been sent to captions already.
 It is possible to undo or change the text `first example` but not the preceding text.

 ### `Maximum caption length`